 No. Because of the different circumstances of online courses, you still have to go through the Southwestern Online assistant.
 Even if you try to get on a wait list on WebAdvisor, we will have no record of it.

 You can take up to 100% of the new Master of Theological Studies degree online.
+All twelve courses of this degree are offered on a one or two year rotation online.
 You may also take courses for this degree on campus.

 We offer a set list of core courses every semester as well as some elective courses so that there are courses offered for most degree plans.
 See the Core Course List for more information.

 2013-2014 online class tuition for Southern Baptist students will be $235 per hour plus a $270 fee for each online class.
 For non-Southern Baptist students, online class tuition is $470 per hour plus the $270 registration fee for each online class.
 If you are an Internet only student, and not taking any class on campus, there should not be any additional fees unless your course has a special fee attached.
 However, if you are taking any courses on campus, you will still have the campus and technology fees that accompany them.